togostanza/togostanza/doc/Reference.md

 <togostanza-hello say-to="world"></togostanza-hello>
 ```

-When a stanza is embedded like this, the attributes of the element are accesible via `this.params`.
+When a stanza is embedded like this, the attributes of the element are accessible via `this.params`.

 #### Customizing the behavior when changing attributes

 By default, whenever the attributes of a stanza element are changed, the `render()` method is executed and the element is drawn from scratch.

 If this behavior is undesirable, for example because the `render()` method contains heavy processing, it can be controlled manually by defining the `handleAttributeChange` method.
+The default behavior of `handleAttributeChange()` defined in the `Stanza` base class is to call the `render()` method with debounce to reduce unnecessary rendering.

 ```js
 import Stanza from 'togostanza/stanza';